ItsSubhoo/Gesture-Controlled-Virtual-Mouse/README.md

 -    indexup and midup: Check whether the index and middle fingers are raised.
   -   Cursor movement logic: Translates finger positions to screen coordinates.
   -  Click detection: Checks the distance between the index and middle fingers to determine when to click.

 ## Contributions
 Contributions are welcome.
 If you would like to contribute, please fork the repository and submit a pull request.
 Issues and suggestions are also welcome

+## Author
+This project is maintained by me Subhajit Lai.
+You can contact me via email: iamsubhajitlai@gmail.com